-Your Instant Pot isn’t just for creating delicious and easy family dinners in an instant, it can also create amazing desserts in a flash.
+Your Instant Pot isn’t just for creating delicious and easy family dinners in an instant, it can also create amazing desserts like cheesecake in a flash.
 This Instant Pot Mint Oreo Cheesecake is a full testament to this appliance’s dessert creation power.

 While desserts can be time consuming and difficult to create, especially cheesecakes, this Instant Pot Mint Oreo Cheesecake is a dessert game changer, allowing busy parents to create a delicious after dinner dessert in a flash.